dbmcclain/Lisp-Actors/README.md

 This last aspect of a many-component Actor system, coupled with the temporal separation of Actor continuations via the SEND event queue, enables a single-threaded implementation to provide the magic once thought only possible with multi-threaded systems.

+As an example: the code in the TActors folder includes a fully performant TCP/IP Async Socket system for talking to Actor systems on other machines.
+You reach Actors on other machines by knowing their directory name, and the IP address of their machine.
+Just provide a USTI to your own Actors on your machine, or a PROXY address to Actors on other machines.
+Actor customers on your machine can receive message replies via SEND from Actors on the other machine, and vice versa.

 For more insight into the use of Classical Actors, I highly recommend Dale Schumacher's BLOG pages at: http://www.dalnefre.com/wp/